t0mm4rx/FaceGenerator/ReadMe.md

 Hidden 3 : 64
 Output layer : 1028

-Of course number of neurons in each layer, but it has to have this double funnel shape.
+Of course number of neurons in each layer can change, but it has to have this double funnel shape.

-We train the autoencoder to give as the ouput the inupt we provide.
+We train the autoencoder to give as the ouput the same input we provided.

-To sum up, the network learn to compress data by keeping data despite dimension reduction.
+To sum up, the network learn to compress data by preserving data despite dimension reduction.

 ## Dataset